Arctic Oscillation and Polar Vortex Blog

 30-day

-The predicted warm/positive PCHs in the lower troposphere this week (Figure 11) are consistent with the predicted negative to near neutral surface AO this week (Figure 1).
-Then next week with the forecast of the PCHs possibly flipping cold/negative in the lower troposphere (Figure 11) could favor a positive surface AO bias next week (Figure 1).
+The predicted cold/negative PCHs in the lower troposphere this week (Figure 11) are consistent with the predicted positive AO this week (Figure 1).
+Then next week the forecast of descending warm/positive PCHs into the lower troposphere (Figure 11) should favor a near neutral to even negative AO next week (Figure 1).

-I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 12) and surface temperatures for November (Figure 13) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
-The forecast for the troposphere is ridging centered over Hudson Bay, Europe, East Asia and the Gulf of Alaska with troughing across Greenland to Iceland, the Urals, Eastern Siberia, the Dateline and the Canadian Maritimes (Figure 12).
-This pattern favors seasonable to relatively warm temperatures across Europe, much of Asia, the Tibetan Plateau, Pakistan, Afghanistan, Alaska, much of Canada and the Central US with seasonable to relatively cool temperatures across Northern Siberia, Northeast Asia, India, the West Coasts of Canada and the US and the Eastern US (Figure 13).
+I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 13) and surface temperatures for January (Figure 14) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
+The forecast for the troposphere is ridging centered over Scandinavia and covering much of the Arctic, Eastern Europe, Eastern Siberia and across the Bering Strait, the Gulf of Alaska and the Eastern US with troughing south of Greenland, the western Mediterranean, Northern and Eastern Asia, Western Canada and the Western US (Figure 13).
+This pattern favors seasonable to relatively warm temperatures across Europe, Southern Asia, including the Middle East, China the Tibetan Plateau, Pakistan and Afghanistan, Eastern Siberia and much of the US with seasonable to relatively cool temperatures across Northern Asia into Northeast Asia, Alaska and much of Canada (Figure 14).

 Boundary Forcings